arconsis/ARTableViewPager/README.markdown

 ####moveToPageAtIndex:animated
 Changes the displayed page to the given page index.
 If animated is YES the change is animated with a swipe.

+Note:
+You have to implement the delegate method
+- (NSInteger)pageIndex:(NSUInteger)pageIndex numberOfSectionsInTableView:(UITableView *)tableView
+in order to get it to work.

 Licence
 ----------
  Copyright (c) 2012 arconsis IT-Solutions GmbH (http://www.arconsis.com )